Flink architecture¶

 - All data maintained by a task and used to compute the results of a function belong to the state of the task.

-- While processing the data, the task can read and update its state and compute its result based on its input data and state.
+- While processing the data, the task can read and update its state and computes its results based on its input data and state.

 - State management may address very large states, and no state is lost in case of failures.